Key City Fire Conference Lecture Descriptions

 Class Description: This course focused on enhancing tactical skills related to fireground operations, specifically in the context of ladder tactics and decision-making under pressure.
 Strengthening these skills is crucial for firefighters to operate safely and effectively in various emergency situations.

-Here are some key points related to the objectives you mentioned:
+Here are some key points related to the objectives:

 1. Strengthening street-smart safe tactics: This likely involves emphasizing the importance of situational awareness, understanding the environment, and making sound decisions to ensure the safety of both firefighters and potential victims.